J o i n U s

 Please do not engage with hecklers (we haven’t had many) and allow pedestrians to get through.

 Members of West Side Dems are welcome to come to our executive committee meetings.
-We meet the first Sunday of the month.
-For more information about when and where contact info@westsidedems.org.
+We meet on the first Saturday of the month from 2-4 pm.
+For more information about where, contact info@westsidedems.org.

 So you can’t make a meeting?
 You can zoom the meeting by accessing info@westsidedems.org and requesting a zoom link.
 A recording will also be available at westsidedems.org